mgberrysd/nosql-social-network-api/README.md

 The JS backend for the Scoial Network API backend was created by Michael Berry.

-The project used the  the node mongoose package as an ODM for MongoDB, and Insomnia for route testing.
+The project used the node mongoose package as an ODM for MongoDB, and Insomnia for route testing.